julianomacielferreira/laravel-api-backend/README.md

 $ curl -d '{"title":"Title New","description":"Description New","status":1}' -H "Content-Type: application/json" -X POST http://localhost:8080/api/articles
 ```

+The output is the id (primary key) of the article;

 @TODO - Define

 ## Lumen PHP Framework